How to Mother Yourself

 This looks like responding to distress with warmth rather than interrogation:

-sitting with emotion instead of demanding explanations
+choosing to sit with emotion instead of demanding explanations

 offering reassurance instead of solutions